DIYBookScanner/spreads/doc/tutorial.rst

 Tutorial
 ========
-1. Connect your cameras to your computer (at the moment only Canon A2200 models with the custom CHDK firmware are supported, but you can :doc:`change that! <extending>`).
+1. Connect your devices to your computer (at the moment only Canon A2200 cameras with the custom CHDK firmware are supported, but you can :doc:`change that! <extending>`).
    Make sure that you have *gphoto2* and *ptpcam* installed.
 2. Run the following command in the shell of your choice and follow the